ANURADHA123-SINGH/clones.html/README.md

-# clones.html
+# Amazon Clone
- make a website clone
+ Create amazon website clone using HTML and CSS